-The El Oro Property is located in one of the most significant High-Grade Gold-Silver Districts in Mexico approximately 110 km west-northwest of Mexico City in the states of Mexico and Michoacán within the El Oro and Tlalpujahua mining districts.
+The El Oro Property is located in one of the most significant High Grade Gold-Silver Districts in Mexico approximately 110 km west-northwest of Mexico City in the states of Mexico and Michoacán within the El Oro and Tlalpujahua mining districts.
 The district hosts 57 known veins with at least 20 precious metal veins with past production.
 The majority of historic gold and silver production came from two principal veins, the Veta San Rafael and the Veta Verde with historic production to date of over 8 million ounces of gold equivalent.
-Company personnel have identified 143 drill holes, 115 historic shafts and 44 adits both digitally and in the field.
+Historic mining grades were in the range of 19 to 80 grams per tonne ("g/t") gold and between 240-800 g/t silver.
+Company personnel have identified the existence of 143 drill holes, 115 historic shafts and 44 adits.
 The Company currently holds a 70% working interest in the Property.